Generic Name: dapagliflozin (DAP a gli FLOE zin)

 What is the most important information I should know about dapagliflozin?

-You should not use dapagliflozin if you have severe kidney disease, if you are on dialysis, or if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
+You should not use dapagliflozin if you have severe kidney disease, if you are on dialysis, or if you have diabetic ketoacidosis.
 Dapagliflozin is not for treating type 1 diabetes.

 What should I discuss with my healthcare provider before taking dapagliflozin?